asanoic/pythonjs/README.md

 This project uses node napi and python capi to make python a part of node.js.
 This library only works on node.js (not browser)

-For first version, it only has one API `run`, it will accept a python code and return exitCode when it done.
+API `run` will be a good start when you use python.js, it will accept a python code and return exitCode when it done.

 Helle world, example